humpback/humpback/docs/run-zookeeper.md

 server.3=192.168.2.82:2888:3888
 ```

-- Create a data directory
+- Create a data folder

 ```bash
 mkdir -p /opt/app/zookeeper/zkdata
 mkdir -p /opt/app/zookeeper/logs
 ```

-&ensp;&ensp;&ensp;Three servers follow the above installation process, and then start creating the zookeeper cluster and starting.
+Do the same installation to the other servers which need install zookeeper.

+Next we will build `zookeeper` cluster.

 - Create a Zookeeper node identification file `myid`

-&ensp;&ensp;&ensp;Create `myid` number, one by one execution on each server, pay attention to each server` myid` to correspond to the correct number.
+Create `myid` number, execution on each server, pay attention to each server` myid` to correspond to the correct number.

 ```bash
 192.168.2.80